PrismaticDevs/BooksApp/README.md

 ## Description

-This Full stack Web application id designed to let users eneter book titles and authors into a MySQL database using a Bootstrap styles front end.
+This Full stack Web application is designed to let users enter book titles and authors into a MySQL database by using an HTML front end styled with Bootstrap CSS.
+The back end is built using MySQL and is accessed from the front end using JavaScript end the fetch API to access the database using Express.js.

 ## Usage

-In the inputes for title and Author you can enter a book's information which then gets added to the database and displayed on the web page,
+The inputs for title and author are used to enter a book's information which then gets saved to the database and displayed on the web page,

 ## Contributors